 Field-hunting tip

-Look in serpentinite weathering zones and coal mine environments country — that is the host setting where nesquehonite typically forms.
+Look in serpentinite weathering zones and coal mine environments country, the host setting where nesquehonite typically forms.
 If you start seeing hydromagnesite, aragonite, calcite in float, you are in the right ground.
 Field specimens usually show a acicular or radiating aggregates, crusts, prismatic crystals habit, so train your eye for that shape before scanning the outcrop.